Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 ### Importance of High Availability in Klaw

-Kafka clusters can be complex and substantial, making effective management and monitoring crucial.
+Apache Kafka clusters can be complex and substantial, making effective management and monitoring crucial.
 A failure in these operations can lead to significant issues.
-By configuring Klaw with high availability, it becomes a reliable Kafka governance tool that ensures uninterrupted operations, even in the face of underlying system failures.
-Deploying Klaw with high availability minimizes or eliminates downtime and provides continuous support for Kafka cluster management, enhancing overall system reliability.
+By configuring Klaw with high availability, it becomes a reliable Apache Kafka governance tool that ensures uninterrupted operations, even in the face of underlying system failures.
+Deploying Klaw with high availability minimizes or eliminates downtime and provides continuous support for Apache Kafka cluster management, enhancing overall system reliability.
 With this understanding of high availability and its critical role in Klaw, let's explore the architectural design that supports it, the internal components of Klaw, and how to configure